Close Menu

 • The island of Boa Vista, particularly in the town of Sal Rei

 It’s also worth noting that Cape Verde has a relatively high rate of traffic accidents, particularly on the island of São Vicente.
 Tourists are advised to exercise caution when driving and to follow local traffic laws.
-(See Also: Is Easter Island Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Venice Italy Now? – Travel Update)

 Precautions to Take